cancerberoSgx/jsx-alone/README.md

 ## Extras

-So jsx-alone-dom and jsx-alone-string take care of rendering JSX and are as small and simple as possible with some APIs to hook in and extend the output.
-But the idea is that they are minimal in in size and render as fast as possible.
-For that reason, funtcion attributes, like `onClick` event handlers, have very limited support in both.
-This is why, extras packages, like jsx-dom-extras, based on them will provide these kind of features that, although they are cool, could put in danger the primary objective.
+So jsx-alone-dom and jsx-alone-string take care of rendering JSX and are as small, fast and simple as possible with some APIs to hook in and extend they behavior.

+For that reason, advanced features such as function attributes, (like `onClick` event handlers), have very limited support in both.
+This is why, `extra` packages, like `jsx-dom-extra`, provide these features that, although they are cool, add some overhead both in code size and render speed.

 `jsx-alone-dom-extra` package has support for cool features like function attributes and stateful components (WIP):